Beetlezebub/UltimateJavaRepository/Unit02/Topic2_7/README.md

 # 2.7 String Methods
-Already knew about the java quick reference
+Subset is referring to the Java quick reference